JohannaUoE/Technological-Infrastructure/README.md

 This Package includes two files with multiple functions.

-The file 'N_Neigh_Read.py' contains three functions:
+The file 'N_Neigh_Read' contains three functions:
-  - 'look_at_file(infile)': This function is only for testing
+  - 'readNeigh(infile)': This function is only for testing and reads all the names of the neighboorhoods
-  - 'plotIt(x,y)': Plots the x and y coordinates which will be parsed into the function
+  - 'read_nat_neigh(infile)': Reads the data of the file.
+Iterates with a for loop over the lines and decides how the lines shall be handled.
+Stores a dictionary with entries of each neighboorhood with all coordinates of the vertices
-  - 'plotNumpy(infile)': Reads the file the file that is parsed into it and returns numpy arrays
+  - 'plotmap(my_dict)': The dictionary is parsed into the function and plotted with cartopy

-The file 'Task1Pandas' contains two functions:

-  - 'plotPandas(filename)': This function reads the data of the file using the Package Pandas, which is helpful reading data as DataFrames
-  - 'niceplot(ax)': Plots the data frame that is parsed into the function.
-Since these datas are a mutation of the sin(x), the ticks of the x axis are converted to pi.

 The '_ _init_ _.py' file reads allows the Package to be read

-Task 2
-Rund Task2.py in the shell, specifying the "natural_neighbourhoods.dat" file If cartopy is not installed yet, install cartopy by using eg. pip install cartopy The plot displays the neighboorhoods of Edinburgh.
-To orientate within the map, the castles is plotted as a point, labelled "Castle"